BillJr99/Ursinus-CS274/_pages/Activities/activity-mipsmulticycle.md

         <img src="https://camo.githubusercontent.com/cabec94e61a35fe078491a579b88487211fe273b53eda3b8c1d88aa3b69e7c05/68747470733a2f2f7777772e636973652e75666c2e6564752f7e6d73737a2f436f6d704f72672f466967342e32322d4d4950532d4653432d436f6d706f736974652e676966" alt="Modifying the Control Unit to Output Specialized Control Signals at Each Instruction Stage">
       title: Modifying the Control Unit to Output Specialized Control Signals at Each Instruction Stage via a Finite State Machine
       questions:
         - "Describe the functionality of each control signal in this datapath, for each instruction cycle stage."
+        - "How does the conditional and boolean logic of the multi-cycle control unit differ from that of the single cycle control?
+In other words, what additional input(s) are needed to the control unit to determine the output control bits, beyond merely the opcode and function code?"

     - model: |
         <img src="https://camo.githubusercontent.com/93dad2cf0647e66de5070ee90c99adaa1fe3045fa322f15bccc6fa6dcbf96050/68747470733a2f2f692e696d6775722e636f6d2f6d5758485770542e706e67" alt="The MIPS Multi Cycle Datapath">